-THE STOMPIN’ RIFFRAFFS!
-FROM JAPAN!
-The Stompin’ Riffraffs are the kind of band that makes you feel like you’re in a 50s B-movie while watching them on stage.
-The band consists of three very attractive women in 60s style silver mini-dresses and one male lead singer in a tuxedo style suit.
-They’re young and talented, […]
+The Stompin’ Riffraffs are the kind of band that makes you feel like you’re in a 50s B-movie while watching them perform onstage.

 We are passionate about all things from the Los Angeles based record label Wild Records.
 So, we are very pleased to feature Reb Kennedy, the UK born founder of the flourishing record company.
 Reb’s incredible knowledge and great taste for underground music gives his label the upper hand.
 And the bands on Wild Records are not only talented, but extremely smooth and stylish as well.
 Some of our favorite acts include Furious, Luis & The Wildfires, The Rhythm Shakers, Santos, The Hi-Boys, Will & The Hi Rollers, Omar and The Stringpoppers…well there are too many to name.
 The growing, family owned company is the focus of the highly acclaimed documentary Los Wild Ones.
 And we have now learned that another movie is in the works.
 We chatted on the phone with the busy record label founder to catch up on all things “Wild.”
 Wild Records band photos courtesy of DANIEL FUNAKI.
 Flyers courtesy of Reb Kennedy.

 PONYBOY: We are big fans of Wild Records.
 Reb, please tell us how your label came about.